About Our School

 done on a limited basis throughout the year.
 The PAC hosts two major events: one

-in the fall (generally a dance or silent auction), and one in the spring (our
+in the winter (generally a dance or silent auction), and one in the spring (our

 traditional Plant Sale).

 - Absentees: If your child is

 sick or away for any reason, please inform your child's teacher and the office.
 Requests for long

 absences in unusual circumstances should be made to the principal in

 Arrivals: In support of our social responsibility philosophy, all students are